Drodriguez-9/project_mlops/reports/README.md

 >
 > Answer:

- We used a config file to specify our hyperparameters meaning that to run the code you just have to run python train_model.py .
-If you want to adjust the parameters just adjust the values in config/hyperparameters.yaml .
+In our project, we manage hyperparameters by using a configuration file.
+This file, config/hyperparameters.yaml, contains key hyperparameters batch_size and epochs.
+To run the training script, you simply execute python train_model.py.
+If there's a need to modify the training parameters, you can easily adjust the values in the config file.
+For instance, our current configuration sets batch_size to 64 and epochs to 5.
+This approach makes our training process both flexible and user-friendly, as changes can be made quickly without altering the core code.

 ### Question 13